gitter-badger/kthoom/README.txt

 Initial target is support for CBZ files, which means first step is implementing ZIP file [2] reading in the browser.

-Please contact me [2] directly if you wish to participate or start opening issues.
+Please contact me [3] if you wish to participate or just start opening issues.

 Regards,
 Jeff